Payments – UPDATE – 25 April 2022

 - any new complaints sent to the Administrators.

-All complaints at FOS legally had to stop.
-They have been passed back to the Administrators.
+All complaints at FOS legally had to stop and were been passed back to the Administrators.
 It isn’t possible to send any new complaints to FOS.

 The comments below this article are a good place to ask any questions.
 And you may be able to see where someone else has already found out the answer.